College of Visual & Performing Arts

 Wind players should prepare at least two contrasting works that demonstrate tone quality, technique and musicality.
 In addition, students should be prepared to play all major scales and a chromatic scale.
 The demonstration of basic sight-reading ability is expected.
 Students who wish guidance in choosing appropriate audition material are encouraged to contact Dr. Dayl Burnett well in advance of their audition date.

 Percussion Students auditioning for percussion are asked to prepare the following: 1 Snare Drum Solo (either concert or rudimental) 1 Mallet Solo (4 mallets is strongly encouraged) and 1 Timpani Solo.
 Other areas of specialty can also be demonstrated (drum set, hand drums, etc.).
 All the solos should be appropriate for a college level audition.
 Sight reading and rudiments will be asked for as well.
 A more detailed list of materials is available on the Radford Music website.
-Students who wish guidance in choosing appropriate material are encouraged to contact Dr. Robert Sanderl well in advance of their audition date.
+For further information, please contact Dr. Wayne Gallops Music Department Chairperson.

 GUITAR & STRINGS